coachshea/knitLatex/README.md

 By default, sTab will use the column names for the head of the table(as demonstrated in the above examples).
 The head argument is diplayed at the top of the table on each page that the table spans.
-To customize the table head simply pass in the appropriate latex to the 'head' argument.
+To customize the table head simply pass in the appropriate LaTeX to the 'head' argument.
 The values of toprule and midrule are still used and should not be set in the head argument.
 If you do not want them included in your custom header, set either or both to NULL